jeffqchen/DC2VGA/README.md

 - **R3 R4**: 10K Ohm

 **R5 and R6** can have different configurations.
 Choose one from the following:
-- For 0.6V Vpp CSync: (common attenuation CSync level)
+- For 0.6V Vpp CSync: (common attenuated CSync level)
    - R5 25 Ohm
    - R6 680 Ohm